MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/failoverclusters/Test-Cluster.md

 ### -Ignore

 Specifies which tests or category of tests to ignore during the validation test run.
-All others tests or category of tests will run.
+All other tests or category of tests will run.

 ```yaml